PiCake24/AutomatedSkinSizeConverter/README.md

 While my program doesn't directly need it I still recommend using [cslol](https://github.com/LeagueToolkit/cslol-manager) to actually use the mods.

+You can download the [latest release from the "Releases" section](https://github.com/PiCake24/AutomatedSkinSizeConverter/releases/tag/v1.2.0).

 ## How to set up the program

 Step 1: run the .exe